 - The kind of customer who bought it

-The Dimensions functionality plays an important role in business intelligence, such as when defining analysis views.
-For more information, see How to: Analyze Data by Dimensions.
+Dimensions play an important role in business intelligence, such as when defining analysis views.
+For more information, see Analyse Data by Dimensions.

 A dimension set is a unique combination of dimension values.
 It is stored as dimension set entries in the database.
 Each dimension set entry represents a single dimension value.
 The dimension set is identified by a common dimension set ID that is assigned to each dimension set entry that belongs to the dimension set.